moonrepo/moon/docs/workspace.md

     type: 'shell'
 ```

-> This param exists because of our [toolchain](./toolchain.md), and Monolith ensuring the correct
+> This param exists because of our [toolchain](./toolchain.md), and Moon ensuring the correct
 > command is ran.